Accessing the Router Portal

 The connected Ethernet port on the router is:

-- configured as WAN Failover
+- Configured as WAN failover

-- disabled via the router portal
+- Deactivated via the router portal

-- configured for the DMZ
+- Configured for the DMZ

-- configured for PPP Passthrough
+- Configured for PPP Passthrough

-- configured for IP Passthrough
+- Configured for IP Passthrough

 -